 All those excavating will also be taught how to record archaeological finds as they are unearthed in the trench and will have the chance to undertake the post-excavation activities outlined below.

-Our post-excavation tuition covers a variety of areas, as we have an active on-site finds department situated in the 18th century windmill overlooking the trench and a environmental processing area trench-side.
+Our post-excavation tuition covers a variety of areas, as we have an active on-site finds department.
 Participants will have the opportunity to:

 Our annual field school provides comprehensive training in archaeological excavation and post excavation skills, and the training is conducted by professional field archaeologists and researchers.
 Bamburgh Research Project has been excavating at Bamburgh Castle, Northumberland, UK since 1996.
 The present castle is one of the most stunning locations in the UK, with an extensive archaeological legacy.
-The excavations are set within the castle walls in the West Ward, and we are excavating through 4 metres of stratified deposits that are the result of occupation on the site from as early as the Neolithic (and likely Mesolithic).
-The excavations are now increasingly exciting, as we are approaching the 9th Century levels relating to the castle's heyday as a principal Anglo Saxon Palace and fortress of the Kings of Northumbria.
-And it has a great beach!
+Participants will be excavating within the castle ditch at Bamburgh Castle in a multi-period excavation.
+Survey of the main gate and defences of the castle will be undertaken as well as a comprehensive series of post-excavation tasks covering periods from the Roman to the modern with an emphasis of the exceptional early medieval deposit excavated from the West Ward of the castle.

 Project Size: 1-24 participants